as-icuro/Demos/PICKER.md

 * Connect to TP-Link_E32E
 * Open ~/.bashrc
 * Find the comments "SAKE Robotics IP's" and uncomment the 3 lines under it
-* Comment out Autoware IP's if it is not already commented out
+* Comment out the 2 lines under "Autoware IP's" if it is not already commented out

 #### 2. On Pi (via SSH):
 ```bash